mrAceT/nextcloud-S3-local-S3-migration/README.md

 # nextcloud S3 local S3 migration
 Script for migrating Nextcloud primary storage from S3 to local to S3 storage

+:warning: Migration does not appear to retain shares (check https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11) **to do..**

 # Nextcloud S3 to local to S3 storage migration script
 <h1 align="center">:cloud: to :floppy_disk: to :cloud:</h1>